-Jog On, My Honey is an English Country Dance.
-It was published by John Playford in 1651 in The English Dancing Master.
-It was interpreted by Cecil Sharp (mod) in 1916.
+Jog On, My Honey or Jogg On is an English Country Dance.
+It was found in the Lovelace Manuscript (written somewhere around the 1640s) and later published in The English Dancing Master.
+It was interpreted by Cecil Sharp (mod) in 1916 and published in The Country Dance Book (Part 4).
 It is a proper Duple Minor dance.
-The dance lasts 64 bars.
+It is a multipart dance.
+The minor set lasts 64 bars.

 The first cu. cross over, go below the 2. cu. put them together that they may salute, then arm to the 2. place.
 This forwards to the rest.